 Student: What if I held a gun to your head and forced you to decide.

-Me: Why are you holding a gun to my head?
+Me: Why are you holding a gun to my head, I thought we got on?

 Student: Just say I was and you had to pick.

-Me: But my guess would be completely random to stop you pointing a gun at me.
+Me: My guess would be completely random and I'd only be doing it to stop you pointing a gun at me.

 Student: So, go with your gut feeling.